david-boules/Kimos-Koshari-Land/README.md

 ## Lore
 Kimo—short for **Kareem Al‑Koshari**—devours *twenty* bowls at **Koshari Abou Tarek** then leaves without paying.
-Abou Tarek unleashes koshari minions to reclaim the debt: fiery **Chili Peppers**, sticky **Macaroni Monsters**, and towering **Onion Ogres**.
-Help Kimo sprint through Egypt before having to face Abou Tarek himself.
+Abou Tarek unleashes koshari minions to reclaim the debt: fiery **Chili Peppers**, sticky **Macaroni Monsters**, and towering **Onion Ogres**, as well as some other surprises to stop Kimo.
+Help Kimo sprint through Egypt before having to face Abou Tarek himself in an enthraling final shodown.

 ---